Ha Giang Loop (Minimum 6 Days)

 Information on Destinations

 Historically a strategic outpost for the French colonials, it is now the capital city of Ha Giang province which is rapidly growing in popularity.
 There is a massive influx of tourism in what was once remote and difficult to access region.
 There are some interesting sites but the real gems lie on the road ahead.
-There is plenty of access to hotels and food and possible too much competition now.
+There is plenty of access to hotels and food and possibly too much competition now.

 You will find 22 ethnic groups represented in this city, however, the majority are Kinh and Tay, 55.7%.